ambikeshwar1991/docs/getting_it.md

 ### Pre-requisites

-Sandhi is conglomeration of lot of libraries and softwares.
+Sandhi is conglomeration of libraries and softwares.
 It uses GNU Radio at its core.
 For computational purposes, Scilab and Octave can be interfaced with Sandhi.
 Sandhi uses a special wrapper called Sciscipy which allows one to call scilab functions from python without having to worry about datatype conversion.

 ---------------------------
 #### <a href='http://gnuradio.org/redmine/projects/gnuradio/wiki/UbuntuInstall#Install-the-Pre-Requisites'>Installing GNU Radio dependencies</a>